-Remote learning may not be suitable to support some areas of the school curriculum, for example, it may not be able to support pupils’ social and emotional development.
+It may be difficult to cover some areas of the school curriculum through remote education, for example, practical subjects and pupils’ social and emotional development.
 These areas of learning may need to be prioritised and picked up through face-to-face learning in school.
-However, schools will need to pay particular attention to how they support the social development and emotional wellbeing of pupils who are shielding and cannot attend school.
+However, schools will need to pay particular attention to how they support the social development and emotional wellbeing of pupils who are self-isolating or shielding.

 Governments/administrations should review national curricula to ensure that they recognise the centrality of the cognitive, emotional, cultural, creative, ethical and social dimensions of children’s learning and the competencies needed to support remote learning (e.g. working independently).
 Governments should also ensure that every child has access to a broad and balanced curriculum that addresses these dimensions.
-In the context of the COVID-19 pandemic, this should include providing guidance on how the various dimensions of the curriculum can be addressed through blended learning, and on how these dimensions should be addressed when pupils are not able to attend school, e.g. because they are shielding or because of local lockdowns.
+This should include providing guidance on how the various dimensions of the curriculum can be addressed through remote education, and on how these dimensions should be addressed when pupils are not able to attend school, e.g. because they are shielding or because of local lockdowns.

-Governments and administrations will need to ensure that approaches to addressing the disruption to the qualifications system and pupils’ work towards these qualifications support high quality teaching and learning.
-In particular, arrangements for awarding should support teachers and school leaders in providing broad, balanced, relevant and engaging learning experiences.
-They will also need to ensure that examinations and arrangements for the awarding of qualifications in 2021 take account of disruption to pupils’ learning.
+Governments and administrations need to ensure that approaches to addressing the ongoing disruption to the qualifications system and pupils’ work towards these qualifications support high quality teaching and learning.
+In particular, arrangements for awarding qualifications should support teachers and school leaders in providing broad, balanced, relevant and engaging learning experiences.
+They will need to ensure that examinations and arrangements for the awarding of qualifications in 2022 and beyond take account of disruption to pupils’ learning.

-Schools might adopt approaches to remote learning that do not require technology or internet access (e.g. workbooks).
-It will be vital to ensure that the approach to remote learning that is chosen is appropriate and that all learners receive high quality teaching and learning.
+Schools might adopt approaches to remote education that do not require technology or internet access (e.g. workbooks).
+It is vital to ensure that the approach that is chosen is appropriate and that all learners receive high quality teaching and learning.

 Schools should undertake equity audits to identify gaps in pupils’ learning outcomes.
-Evidence suggests that pupils from disadvantaged backgrounds have been less engaged in remote learning during the lockdown.
-Evidence also indicates that there have been particular challenges engaging and supporting pupils with SEND.
-Schools should consider what additional and/or targeted support will be needed to enable those pupils to catch up.
-For example, pupils who have been unable to participate in remote learning might be prioritised for face-to-face teaching.
+Evidence suggests that pupils from disadvantaged backgrounds were less engaged in remote learning during lockdowns.
+Evidence also indicates that there were particular challenges engaging and supporting pupils with SEND.
+Schools should consider what additional and/or targeted support is needed for these pupils.

 Pupils should not be prevented from accessing remote learning because of the way in which it is delivered.
 For instance, steps may need to be taken to ensure that pupils with hearing impairments can access the learning, e.g. it may be appropriate to use subtitles and/or ensure that the pupil can see the teacher’s face when they are speaking.

-Various reports stress the importance of focusing on pupils’ social and emotional wellbeing as part of the wider reopening of schools.
-Schools will need to ensure that they are aware of pupils’ social and emotional needs and that all pupils can access support.
-Particular attention will need to be paid to how the school supports pupils who need to remain at home.
+Various reports have stressed the importance of focusing on pupils’ social and emotional wellbeing as part of the wider reopening of schools.
+Schools need to ensure that they are aware of pupils’ social and emotional needs and that all pupils can access support.

-Governments/administrations should provide advice to schools on conducting equity audits and equality impact assessments in light of COVID-19.
-This advice should address equality and equity issues that relate to remote and blended learning.
+Governments/administrations should provide advice to schools on conducting equity audits and equality impact assessments.
+This advice should address equality and equity issues that relate to remote education.

-Governments/administrations should provide additional resources to schools, including employing additional specialist teachers and support staff, to enable schools to provide targeted support to pupils to reduce gaps in learning and address wider disadvantages.
+Governments/administrations should provide additional resources to schools, including employing additional specialist teachers and support staff, to enable schools to provide targeted support to pupils to address gaps in learning and tackle wider disadvantages.

-Governments/administrations should also ensure links to wider systems of support to target resources and support to vulnerable pupils and pupils from disadvantaged backgrounds.
-In England, activities to support implementation of the Mental Health Green Paper should be stepped up so that, for example, Mental Health Support Teams are operating in all areas.
+Governments/administrations should also ensure that there are links to wider systems of support for vulnerable pupils and pupils from disadvantaged backgrounds.
+In England, activities to support implementation of the Mental Health Green Paper should be stepped up so that, for example, Mental Health Support Teams operate in all areas.

 Many studies find that pupils from disadvantaged backgrounds struggle to access computers and the technology needed to participate in remote learning.
 There is a need to ensure that all pupils have access to the technology they need to participate in remote learning.
 Steps may also need to be taken to ensure that pupils can access learning flexibly.
 For example, enabling lessons to be accessed at a time that suits the pupil may address barriers arising from equipment needing to be shared with siblings or other family members.

-Schools will need to consider whether there are other potential barriers that prevent pupils from participating effectively in remote learning, e.g. having a quiet space at home to undertake study.
-If pupils cannot study at home then it may be appropriate to prioritise those pupils for face-to-face learning, paying appropriate regard to public health considerations and the need to ensure that settings operate in ways that are safe for pupils and staff.
+Schools need to consider whether there are other barriers that may prevent pupils from participating effectively in remote learning, e.g. having a quiet space at home to undertake study.

 Schools may need to consider whether remote learning might best be delivered by means other than technology and/or internet access.